nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

   in the wardrobe, and complements their types.
     * Pros: Can generate a full outfit with one match command.
     * Cons: Difficult to implement.

+### [Proposed] Select feature

+#### Proposed Implementation
+The proposed `select` mechanism is facilitated by the `SelectCommand` class The mechanism allows for the `LastUse` attribute to be updated in the specified Garment.
+`LastUse` is an attribute of `Garment` which implements the `Model` interface.
+It implements the following operations:
+* `Select()` - Takes the specified object and updates the LastUse attribute

+Given below is an example usage scenario and how the Select mechanism behaves at each step.

+Step 1.
+The user launches the application for the first time.
+The Wardrobe will be initialized with the stored garments.
+Each garment has the distinct attributes: Colour, DressCode, LastUse, Name, Size, Type.

+Step 2.
+The user executes add n/NAME s/SIZE c/COLOUR r/DRESSCODE t/TYPE to add a new garment to the existing list.
+The LastUse attribute of this garment is instantiated with the local time and date.

+Step 3.
+The user decides that they would like to indicate that a particular garment was worn.
+They can do this by viewing the garments by using List, following which they can use the Select Command by specifying the garment's index.

+The following sequence diagram shows how the select operation works:

+The following activity diagram summarizes what happens when a user executes a new command:

+#### Design consideration:

+##### Aspect: How select executes

+* **Alternative 1 (current choice):** Uses index of garment object to select it
+    * Pros: Easy to implement.
+    * Cons: The garment indexing is not fixed.
+The User has to use the List command to use the correct index.

+* **Alternative 2:** Use a set of attributes to select it
+    * Pros: User can use either Find or List command to view relevant garments.
+    * Cons: User will need to key in more information in the GUI.

 ## Appendix: Requirements